-District of Columbia has its own overtime laws in addition to federal FLSA requirements.
+District of Columbia layers its own overtime rules on top of the federal FLSA baseline.

 $17.95